Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 # Data Science Capstone Project: Bitcoin vs Tether
 This repository contains my Capstone Project completed during General Assembly's Data Science Immersive.

-### Table of Content

-1.a Introduction to crypto terminology: coins spec

-1.b Stablecoins definition

-2 Project Goal

-3 Data collection

-​	3.a Tether from Ethereum Blockchain

-​		3.a.1 Connect to Infura node using Web3 python library

-​		3.a.2 Filter for Tether transactions:

-​		3.a.3 Get information about Tether transaction from the Tether transaction number

-​	3.b Theter Transactions from Google BigQuery

-4 Predictors: Thether Tx information

-5 Target: Bitcoin Quantity

-6 Time alignemnt

-7 Correlation

-8 Predictors Distribution

-9 TimeSeriesSplit and CrossValidation

-10 Conclusion

 ### 1.a Introduction to crypto terminology: coins spec
 Find as follow basic knowladge and facts about the coins and their realted blockchains: